Czechoslovakia: Third and Fourth Republics

-The currency reform of 1953 caused dissatisfaction among Czechoslovak laborers.
+The currency reform of June 1953 caused dissatisfaction among the Czechoslovak citizens.
 To equalize the wage rate, Czechoslovaks had to turn in their old money for new at a decreased value.
 The banks also confiscated savings and bank deposits to control the amount of money in circulation.

 In the 1950s, Czechoslovakia experienced high economic growth (averaging 7% per year), which allowed for a substantial increase in wages and living standards, thus promoting the stability of the regime.

-In 1968, when the reformer Alexander Dubček was appointed to the key post of First Secretary of the Czechoslovak Communist Party, there was a brief period of liberalization known as the Prague Spring.
-In response, after failing to persuade the Czechoslovak leaders to change course, five other members of the Warsaw Pact invaded.
-Soviet tanks rolled into Czechoslovakia on the night of 20–21 August 1968.
+On 5 January 1968, the reformer Alexander Dubček was appointed to the key post of First Secretary of the Czechoslovak Communist Party.
+A brief period of liberalization known as the Prague Spring began.

+On 3 August 1968, representatives of the Communist and Worker's parties of Bulgaria, Hungary, East Germany, Poland, the USSR, and Czechoslovakia signed the Bratislava Declaration.
+After that conference, the Soviet troops left Czechoslovak territory but came back 21 August 1968 and invaded Czechoslovakia together with troops of Bulgaria, Poland and Hungary.

+Their tanks rolled into Czechoslovakia on the night of 20–21 August 1968.

 Soviet Communist Party General Secretary Leonid Brezhnev viewed this intervention as vital for the preservation of the Soviet, socialist system and vowed to intervene in any state that sought to replace Marxism-Leninism with capitalism.

-In the week after the invasion there was a spontaneous campaign of civil resistance against the occupation.
-This resistance involved a wide range of acts of non-cooperation and defiance: this was followed by a period in which the Czechoslovak Communist Party leadership, having been forced in Moscow to make concessions to the Soviet Union, gradually put the brakes on their earlier liberal policies.
+In the week after the beginning of the invasion, there was a spontaneous campaign of civil resistance against the occupation.
+This resistance involved a wide range of acts of non-cooperation and defiance: this was followed by a period in which the Communist Party of Czechoslovakia (CPC) leadership, having been forced in Moscow to make concessions to the Soviet Union, gradually put the brakes on their earlier liberal policies.

 Meanwhile, one plank of the reform program had been carried out: in 1968–69, Czechoslovakia was turned into a federation of the Czech Socialist Republic and Slovak Socialist Republic.
 The theory was that under the federation, social and economic inequities between the Czech and Slovak halves of the state would be largely eliminated.
 A number of ministries, such as education, now became two formally equal bodies in the two formally equal republics.
-However, the centralized political control by the Czechoslovak Communist Party severely limited the effects of federalization.
+However, the centralized political control by the CPC severely limited the effects of federalization.

 The 1970s saw the rise of the dissident movement in Czechoslovakia, represented among others by Václav Havel.
 The movement sought greater political participation and expression in the face of official disapproval, manifested in limitations on work activities, which went as far as a ban on professional employment, the refusal of higher education for the dissidents' children, police harassment and prison.

-During the 1980s, Czechoslovakia became one of the most tightly controlled Communist regimes in the Warsaw Pact in resistance to the mitigation of controls notified by Soviet president Mikhail Gorbachev.
+In March 1985, Mikhail Gorbachev became President of the Soviet Union.
+Since 1986, he and his advisers promoted Glasnost and Perestroika.
+Later, they implemented the Sinatra doctrine.
+Milos Jakeš, a hardliner and communist leader (since 17 December 1987) of the Communist Party of Czechoslovakia, resigned on 24 November 1989 along with the CPC's entire Presidium.